saikishorechalumuri/SENSOR-COMMUNICATION-USING-PAINLESS-MESH-/README.md

 The MESH_PORT refers to the the TCP port that you want the mesh server to run on.
 The default is 5555.

-BME280
+mpu6050
-Create an Adafruit_BME280 object called bme on the default ESP32 or ESP8266 pins.
+Create an Adafruit_mpu6050object called bme on the default ESP32 or ESP8266 pins.

-Adafruit_BME280 bme;
+Adafruit_MPU6050 mpu;
 In the nodeNumber variable insert the node number for your board.
 It must be a different number for each board.

 int nodeNumber = 2;